samsuh/2026-journal/README.md

 # 2026-journal

+## 4/16/26 - Thursday
+- Plans to hang out tonight with M and L around itw.

 ## 4/15/26 - Wednesday
 - Man i really did nothing the past week in terms of productivity in any way.
 I'm enjoying my days generally speaking.
 Consuming a lot of youtube, but I should get out from here and go do something.
 I've been wanting to go ride my bike, but I don't have any destination to ride to.
 Kind of story of my life, really.
 - Went out to get food but forgot my phone. was nice not having it